purescript-contrib/purescript-aff/README.md

 ## Escaping Callback Hell

-Hopefully, you're using libraries that already use the `Aff` type.
+Hopefully, you're using libraries that already use the `Aff` type, so you don't even have to think about callbacks!

-In the unfortunate event you're building your own library, or you have to interact with some native Javascript that expects callbacks, then *purescript-aff* provides a `makeAff` function you can use:
+If you're building your own library, or you have to interact with some native code that expects callbacks, then *purescript-aff* provides a `makeAff` function you can use:

 ```purescript
 makeAff :: forall e a. ((Error -> Eff e Unit) -> (a -> Eff e Unit) -> Eff e Unit) -> Aff e a